aj-stein-nist/oscal-2023-workshop/docs/presentation_workshop.md

     - They built a GRC program with a centralized service
     - Staff use near real-time web application or APIs
     - Decrease reliance on static Microsoft Word or PDF documents
-* What does the IFA CISO office expect to happen now?
+* What does the IFA CISO office expect to happen now with OSCAL?
     - GRC has structured data for efficient analysis
     - Most of the tedious quality checking is done by GRC
-    - GRC indicates status or progress on the system lifecyle
+    - GRC indicates status or progress on the system lifecycle

 ---